-What site prep includes
+What does site prep include?

 Site prep for new construction combines demolition, vegetation clearing, debris removal, access work, rough grading, drainage shaping, soil export or import, pad prep, and coordination with utility or foundation trades.
 The exact scope depends on what is being built, what is currently on the parcel, and what condition the builder needs when the earthwork crew leaves.